Unruh effect for inertial observers through vacuum correlations: Abstract

 \section{Abstract}

 We study a dynamic version of the Unruh effect in a two dimensional collapse model forming a black hole.
 In this two-dimensional collapse model a scalar field coupled to the dilaton gravity, moving leftwards, collapses to form a black hole.
 There are two sets of asymptotic ($t\to\infty$) observers, around $x\to\infty$ and $x\to-\infty$.
 The observers at the right null infinity witness a thermal flux of radiation associated with time dependent geometry leading to a black hole formation and its subsequent Hawking evaporation, in an expected manner.
-We show that even the observers at left null infinity witness a thermal radiation, without experiencing any change of spacetime geometry all along their trajectories.
-They remain geodesic observers in a flat region of spacetime.
-Thus these observers measure a late time thermal radiation, with \emph{exactly the same} temperature as measured by the observers at right null infinity, {\it despite moving geodesically in flat spacetime throughout their trajectories}.
-However such radiation, as usual in the case of Unruh effect, has zero flux, unlike the Hawking radiation seen by the observers at right null infinity.
-We highlight the conceptual similarity of this phenomenon with the standard Unruh effect in flat spacetime.
+We show that even the observers at left null infinity find themselves in thermal ambiance, without experiencing any change of spacetime geometry all along their trajectories.
+They remain as inertial observers in a \emph{flat} region of spacetime where curvature tensor identically vanishes in a portion of full spacetime.
+These observers find the state of the quantum field in a late time thermal configuration, with \emph{exactly the same} temperature as measured by the observers at right null infinity, {\it despite being inertial in flat spacetime region throughout their history}.
+This is very closely related to the standard Unruh effect in the flat spacetime, except for a key difference --- since they are inertial throughout and {\it have no causally connected source in the past light cone to account for what they see}.
+The result arises from quantum correlations which extend outside the past light cone and is conceptually similar to the EPR correlations.